-Staff Finding 9: The applicant has filed for a General Authorization permit with the Oregon Dept. of State Lands (DSL) and has also filed a Joint Permit with the US Army Corps of Engineers (USACE) for the proposed dock.
-Those permits are required before those agencies will allow installation of the dock, ramp and pilings.
+Staff Finding 7: The applicant has applied for a General Authorization permit with the Oregon Department of State Lands (DSL) and has also filed a Joint Permit with the US Army Corps of Engineers (USACE) for the proposed dock.
+The applicant is required to provide a copy of that permit as a condition of approval.
+The criteria is met by condition 6.